Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 ## Experimental philosophy

 The idea is to test intuitions on lay people.
 Are horribly dependent on irrational factors such as someone's sex, ethnicity or age.
-While I said I wasn't going to do sociology. hmm wait.

 Expertise defense states that there exists some special skill and/or talent philosophers have which has allowed them more fine-tuned intuitions which are actually true, just like fine-calibrating a scientific instrument to get the best scientific data.

 Turns out most lay-people intuitions still apply to experts [Source].
 Expert philosophers are bad at modal reasoning, if anything, mathematicians are the modal experts [Source].
 Extrovert lay people are just as more likely to believe in free will than introverts as is the case for professional philosophers.

 ## Conceptual Engineering, Method of Cases 2.0 and Familiar Resemblance